jsx-eslint/eslint-plugin-jsx-a11y/README.md

 ```

-You can also enable all the recommended rules at once.
-Add `plugin:jsx-a11y/recommended` in `extends`:
+You can also enable all the recommended or strict rules at once.
+Add `plugin:jsx-a11y/recommended` or `plugin:jsx-a11y/strict` in `extends`:

 ```json
 {